Withdrawal & Recovery

 The First 72 Hours: The Part Most People Do Not Survive

 Here is the reality.
-The majority of quit attempts fail in the first three days.
+A meta-analysis of over 27,000 cannabis users found that roughly half of regular users experience clinically significant withdrawal, with symptoms peaking in the first week — making the first few days the most vulnerable window for quit attempts.[4]
 Not because people are weak, but because the first 72 hours are when withdrawal symptoms are ramping up, cravings are at their most aggressive, and you have not yet experienced any of the benefits of quitting.
 You are paying the cost with no visible return.
 That is the hardest psychological position to be in.

 Here is how to get through it.